CS-SI/eodag/docs/cli_user_guide.rst

         --help         Show this message and exit.

         Commands:
-        deploy-wsgi-app  Configure the settings of the HTTP web app (the providers...
-        download         Download a list of products from a serialized search... list             List supported product types
+        deploy-wsgi-app  Configure the settings of the HTTP web app (the... discover         Fetch providers to discover product types download         Download a list of products from a serialized search... list             List supported product types
         search           Search satellite images by their product types,...